NIST 800-88 Certificate of Destruction

 The National Institute of Standards and Technology (NIST) has developed Guidelines for Media Sanitization – NIST 800-88.
 This document assists organizations in implementing a media sanitization program consistent with the security level of the information to be destroyed.

-The NIST 800-88 “Guidelines for Media Sanitization” paper includes a sample Certificate of Destruction as well as a list of requirements.
-The main sections of the certificate include the person performing the sanitization, media information, sanitization details, media destination and destruction verification.
-NIST 800-88 compliance, among other things, the make and model of the hard drive as well as the source computer.
-Basically, there needs to be a documented link from the hard drive being destroyed to the computer and/or user.
+The NIST 800-88 “Guidelines for Media Sanitization” paper includes a sample Certificate of Destruction and a list of requirements.
+The main sections of the certificate include the person performing the sanitization, media information, sanitization details, media destination, and destruction verification.
+NIST 800-88 compliance, among other things, the make and model of the hard drive and the source computer.
+There needs to be a documented link from the hard drive being destroyed to the laptop and user.

-The following document is only a portion of the guidelines set forth by the National Institute of Standards and Technology.
-We have worked with the Jet Propulsion Laboratory to destroy digital media for NASA in accordance with NIST 800-88.
+The following document is only a portion of the guidelines the National Institute of Standards and Technology set forth.
+We have worked with the Jet Propulsion Laboratory to destroy digital media for NASA by NIST 800-88.
 See our process for digital media destruction.

 hard Drive destruction projects for the City of Los Angeles